 García: I’ve known Rick on the scene here for a long time and I’ve always been a fan of his voice and songwriting.
 So, all of a sudden, we started working together at [Intuition Ale Works] and we started talking about playing music together.

 Colado: Yeah, I think I was asking you about piano practice tips or something and then the conversation moved to “Hey, let’s work together” rather quickly.

 Wait.
 Wait.
-The how-did-the-project-come-about was going to be my next questions.
+How did the project come about? was going to be my next question.

 Colado: Sorry.
 Sorry.
 OK, so there was some private party at the brewery and this older guy in a Hawaiian shirt came up to Ángel and said “Hey you look, like, musical.
 Do you sing?” and Ángel was like “Nope.
 That guy does,” pointing at me.
 The guy offers me $20 to sing a song to a young couple.
 He asked me to sing some Sinatra, which made me happy because it was in my repertoire.
 So, I made $20 in thirty seconds.